plasne/ADFHDIPIG-pipeline/README.md

 # Building a data pipeline using Azure Data Factory

-* THE LOG4J DETAILS NEED TO BE PUT BELOW
 * DOCUMENT THE REQD FILES SCENARIO
 * MAKE SURE ALL LINKS WORK
 * LOG4J SHOULD BE EXTENDED TO INCLUDE A TRANSACTION # (customer-date-time)